“The next generation of ultrasound contrast agents”

 Want to join the team?

-We currently have no open positions at Tide Microfluidics.
-However, if you’re still interested in joining the team either as an employee or intern.
-Then feel free to contact us through: email@example.com
+If this is not your area and you’re still interested in joining the team, either as an employee or intern, then feel free to contact us through: email@example.com

 Board of advisors